All Episodes

 Right.

-So, you see, you talk to me about communists and kulaks.
+So you see, you talk to me about communists and Kulaks.

-I think basically we have a huge problem with communists.
+And I think basically we have a huge problem with communists.

-problem and yeah and socialists and other people who are masquerading as whatever they are but they're really communists right they're the sheep No, the wolf under the sheep's skin.
+Huge problems and yeah, and socialists and other people who are masquerading as whatever they are, but they're really communists.

-Yeah, like Fabians.
+Yeah, like Fabians, yeah.

 Yeah, Fabians.

-So, yeah.
+Certainly, yeah.

 You know, there was the British invasion of the US in the 60s with music.